hiibolt/niu-metis-documentation/src/chapter_3_3.md

 CMD .venv/bin/python3 main.py
 ```

-`Dockerfile`s live in the root of a project.
+`Dockerfiles` live in the root of a project.
 An example Python project layout:
 ```
 src/
 - main.py
 - Dockerfile
 ```

-The reason why Dockerfiles become useful is more apparent the more complex and dependency-heavy your project is.
+The reason why `Dockerfiles` are useful becomes more apparent the more complex and dependency-heavy your project is.
 Each command in a `Dockerfile` is cached step-by-step, which means, after the first time the above `Dockerfile` is built, steps such as dependency installation with `apt` are not performed again.

 This means that builds with `Dockerfile` are exceptionally fast, if properly optimized!

 Linked [here](https://www.digitalocean.com/community/tutorials/how-to-optimize-docker-images-for-production) is a fan-favorite crash course in optimizing `Dockerfiles`.

 ## How Do I Write a `Dockerfile` From the Ground Up?
-This various from project-to-project based on decisions such as:
+This varies from project-to-project based on decisions such as:
 * Base operating system
 * Programming Language
 * Dependencies